cesarsotovalero/cesarsotovalero.github.io/_pages/my-career-values.md

 # Closing Thoughts

 In summary, I'm only interested in roles that align with my technical expertise, ethical values, and personal growth aspirations.
+I belive that doing meaningful work is a core part of human fullfilment.
-A focus on innovation, scalability, and reliability within a supportive and inclusive culture would be ideal.
+A focus on innovation, scalability, and reliability within a supportive and inclusive culture would be ideal to me.
 By working together, I'm confident we can create meaningful and impactful outcomes.

 Have a great day! 😎